kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(ii\) An overspeed limiting device.

-\(c\) *Fatigue evaluation.* Unless a fatigue evaluation under §29.571 is conducted, it must be shown that cooling fan blades are not operating at resonant conditions within the operating limits of the rotorcraft.
+\(c\) *Fatigue evaluation.* Unless a fatigue evaluation under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.571   Fatigue Tolerance Evaluation of Metallic Structure.|§29.571]] is conducted, it must be shown that cooling fan blades are not operating at resonant conditions within the operating limits of the rotorcraft.

 (Secs.
 313(a), 601, and 603, 72 Stat.
 752, 775, 49 U.S.C.
 1354(a), 1421, and 1423; sec.
 6(c), 49 U.S.C.
 1655 (c))